UCL/stokes-nc-ill-posed/README.md

 The numerical experiments have been implemented using the Software [ngsolve](https://ngsolve.org/).
 More precisely we used the software at commit `a8b62a566f421f3e7942ed95e7cdc586e326b33c` related to [this](https://github.com/NGSolve/ngsolve) github repository.

-The reproduction files are available in terms of `jupyter` notebooks in the folder `ngsolve`.
+The reproduction files are available in terms of `jupyter` notebooks or `python` scripts in the folder `ngsolve`.

 ## Section 5.1.
 Convergence Study: Stokes problem